punitkatiyar/react-master-guide/07.component-lifecycle/README.md

 > componentDidMount

-- **Updating**  when a component is being re-render as a result of change to either its prop or state.
+## 2.Updating when a component is being re-render as a result of change to either its prop or state.

 > static getDerivedStateFromProps